clowdr-app/clowdr/services/realtime/README.md

 # Realtime service

 This service is based on Heroku, Websockets using Sockets.io, and Redis.
-It provides presence information, chat and other realtime communication services for Clowdr.
+It provides presence information, chat and other realtime communication services for Midspace.

 ## Prerequisites